marco-rabaioli/peltier-educational-kit/README.md

 ## Overview
-The kit consists of two main components: the interface circuits and the Peltier cell (process).
+The kit consists of two main components: the interface circuit and the Peltier cell (process).
 The image below shows the operating principle of the kit:

 <img src="images/block%20diagram2.jpg" alt="Kit principle" width="500">

 The controller is implemented on a computer using MATLAB/Simulink.
 It communicates with the hardware interface circuit via Bluetooth serial communication, which handles all sensors and actuators connected to the Peltier cell.